Films in the Spotlight

 Frog is a short film about the loss of innocence, the brutality of growing up and the beauty of childhood.

-Filmmakers in the Spotlight
+Filmmakers and Actors in the Spotlight

 Shamim Sarif is one of the most well known British novelists and film directors today.
 She has published the following books: The World Unseen, I Can't Think Straight, Despite the Falling Snow and has directed the film adaptions of the novels herself.
 Her books and films explore subjects such as espionage, LGBT, racism and the complexities of human relationships.
 Her film Despite the Falling Snow starring Rebecca Ferguson will premiere at PIFF 2016.